 The latest polls confirm the fact that most Americans are against a dishonorable peace in Viet-Nam, despite their frustration over the war.
-Yet, a number of leading politicians and others continue to believe that the Democratic Party, instead of offering unrealistic solutions (which are based on a number of underlying premises for peace), should use straight talk to help our people better understand what the war is really about, to show them a realistic road towards an honorable solution, and to ask for their patient understanding and support.
-If we are to get at the truth, and thereby ~~develop~~follow a realistic but honorable program for peace in Vietnam, we must examine these premises.
+I believe that the Democratic Party, instead of offering unrealistic panaceas for peace, should use straight talk to help our people better understand what the war is really about, to show them a realistic road towards an honorable solution, and to ask for their patient understanding and support.